Yes, you can upgrade from the CS5 or CS5.5 version of Design Premium or Web Premium to CS6 Design & Web Premium.

 For CS4 and CS3, you can determine the suite edition by doing the following:

-No. Adobe does not offer upgrade pricing for customers wishing to move from a suite edition to an individual CS component.
-For complete upgrade information for the product you are interested in, consult the upgrade eligibility chart on that product's buying guide page.
+No. Adobe does not offer upgrade pricing for customers wishing to move from a suite edition to an individual component.

 Yes.
-Qualifying full-time or part-time students, faculty, and staff of accredited educational institutions can purchase Adobe products at a reduced price.
-Learn more about Creative Suite 6 for education and eligibility requirements.
-Note that there are no reduced-price subscriptions available for education customers.
+Qualifying full- or part-time students, faculty, and staff of accredited educational institutions can purchase Adobe products at a reduced price.

 No. You cannot upgrade from a Creative Suite edition to an individual CS component.
 To confirm your options and learn about the requirements for upgrades, check the upgrade eligibility chart on the buying guide page of the product you wish to purchase.
 Among other requirements, you must be able to provide the serial number for the product you wish to upgrade during installation.